Pendo Competitors: Top 5 of 2023 [In-Depth Comparison]

 WalkMe has been an amazing tool for delivering training to our staff and our clients at an expedited pace – letting us tailor parts of our software as needed in a way that can be delivered on demand.
 Our staff can now experience training tailored to their individual roles and our clients can receive guided help round the clock! – Vicky K

 However, it can cost you as much as Pendo, if not more, and so is one of the more expensive Pendo competitors.
-It’s also on-premise, so if you’re looking for the ease of a SaaS product, then WalkMe isn’t the best fit for you.

 [Incidentally, we compared some WalkMe competitors here.]

 Pendo Competitors for Mobile #3: Appcues

 Appcues introduced the world to a wide range of new onboarding elements.
 Tooltips, checklists, and slideouts, to name but a few.

 Like Userpilot you’re able to craft the exact onboarding experience you want by combining a range of different UI elements.